Clariteia/minos-documentation/docs/quickstart/setup.md

 ## Modularity

-Another important detail about how the `minos` framework is how it is packaged.
+Another important detail about the `minos` framework is how it is packaged.
 Instead of providing all the framework as a single and big component, it relies on `Python` [namespaces](https://packaging.python.org/guides/packaging-namespace-packages/) to provide a modular but organized way to install only the exact part of functionality that will be used.
 The main packages are the following